Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

-In Section \ref{sec:res_migration} we also highlighted that the S/N* ratio allows to resolve scenarios of in-situ formation very close to the star, in a hotter environment than the condensation temperature of S. Specifically, giant planets that formed by accreting gas from such region will be characterised by stellar values of both metallicity and S/N* ratio.
-It is important to notice that the replacement of S with a more refractory element would push this limit towards higher temperatures, allowing to resolve formation scenarios even closer to the star.
+In Section \ref{sec:res_migration} we also highlighted that the S/N* ratio allows for resolving scenarios of in situ formation very close to the star, in a hotter environment than the condensation temperature of S. Specifically, giant planets that formed by accreting gas from such a region will be characterised by stellar values of both metallicity and S/N* ratio.
+It is important to notice that the replacement of S with a more refractory element would push this limit towards higher temperatures, allowing us to resolve formation scenarios even closer to the star.

-In Section~\ref{sec:res_migration} we also discussed how the comparison between the metallicity and the C/N* and S/N* ratios allows to identify giant planets that formed by accreting gas enriched in heavy elements due to the sublimation of inwardly drifting dust and pebbles.
-Sublimation is more efficient in enriching the gas in high volatile elements rather than in refractory ones.
-In particular, any refractory element X would produce less enrichment in the gas than C. Therefore, planets that formed by accreting high-metallicity gas would be characterised by super-stellar metallicity and C/N*$>$X/N*.
+In Section~\ref{sec:res_migration} we also discussed how the comparison between the metallicity and the C/N* and S/N* ratios allows the identification of giant planets that formed by accreting gas enriched in heavy elements due to the sublimation of inwardly drifting dust and pebbles, contrary to planetesimal accretion.
+Sublimation is more efficient in enriching giant planets in highly volatile elements rather than in refractory ones.
+In particular, any refractory element X would produce less enrichment in the gas than in C. Therefore, planets that formed by accreting high-metallicity gas would be characterised by superstellar metallicity and C/N*$>$X/N*.